bakkot/transcribe-to-gdocs/README.md

 ## Transcribing audio from your computer

 This records audio _in_, not audio _out_.
 So it won't directly help with, e.g., transcribing a stream you're viewing on your computer.
 You'll need to use a tool like [JACK](https://jackaudio.org/) or [BlackHole](https://github.com/ExistentialAudio/BlackHole) (MacOS only) to route your audio out to your audio in.

+## Tip about delaying audio

+The point of this is to have _realtime_ transcriptions.
+My use case for that is so someone can be fixing up errors made by the STT service while they're in the meeting (or whatever) being transcribed, instead of needing to a whole additional chunk of time fixing it after the meeting (which may not be practical if a recording is not available).

+Unfortunately there's an inherent delay from the STT service, which means the transcript is necessarily going to be behind, so you have to constantly keep the last ~ten seconds in short-term memory.
+That's doable, but you may find it helpful to use a tool like [Rogue Amoeba's Audio Hijack](https://rogueamoeba.com/audiohijack/) to delay the audio from the meeting by a few seconds, to match the transcription.
+(That particular tool is Mac only.
+The feature you need is available in the unlimited free trial.)
+This is probably annoying if you're going to be speaking frequently, so I recommend only making use of this during portions of the meeting when you're not talking on the call.